 Let's have a closer look at carbon emissions by sector.

 Different carbon emitters by economic sector vary a lot regionally because of the resources and needs of each country.
 Globally, CO2 makes up 76% of GHG emissions.
-By economic sector, the percentages of GHG emitters globally are:
+The sectors that generate the most emissions are:

-If you would like to know more about how to prevent climate change within your organization, please check out the following content from our free academy:
+If you would like to know more about how to prevent climate change within your organisation, please check out our academy and downloadable resources:

 • Article: Carbon Emissions in the Atmosphere and the Methods of Abating Emissions

 • Article: Greenhouse Gas Emissions in the United States